SAM1050 / SAM1050E

 The student:

-• exhibits knowledge of religious movements such as the Pentecostal movement, and various Muslim movements
+• exhibit knowledge of religious movements such as the Pentecostal movement, and various Muslim movements.

-• understands theories about bourgeois public and about the challenges and opportunities the new digital society represents for such theories
+• understand theories about bourgeois public and about the challenges and opportunities the new digital society represents for such theories.

 .